menu

 Belden St / S Shattuck St is a suburban neighborhood (based on population density) located in Lake Charles, Louisiana.

 Belden St / S Shattuck St real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Belden St / S Shattuck St neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 1970 and 1999.
+A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics